Fluorine Electron Configuration and Atomic Orbital Diagram

 The elements in the periodic table are divided into four blocks based on the electron configuration of the element.
 The block of elements is determined based on the electron configuration of the element.

 If the last electron enters the p-orbital after the electron configuration of the element, then that element is called the p-block element.
+The electron configuration of fluorine(F) shows that the last electron of fluorine enters the p-orbital.
+Therefore, fluorine is the p-block element.

 Why fluorine is a halogen element?

-The elements in group-17 of the periodic table are called halogen elements.
-One of the elements in group-17 of the periodic table is fluorine and the first element in group-17 is fluorine.
+The elements in group 17 of the periodic table are called halogen elements.
+One of the elements in group 17 of the periodic table is fluorine and the first element in group 17 is fluorine.
 Therefore, fluorine is a halogen element.

 Bond formation of fluorine atom